github/docs/content/code-security/secret-scanning/enabling-secret-scanning-features/enabling-secret-scanning-for-your-repository.md

 1. Scroll down to the bottom of the page, and click **Enable** for {% data variables.product.prodname_secret_scanning %}.
 If you see a **Disable** button, it means that {% data variables.product.prodname_secret_scanning %} is already enabled for the repository.

    ![Screenshot of the "{% data variables.product.prodname_secret_scanning_caps %}" section of the "Code security and analysis" page, with the "Enable" button highlighted in a dark orange outline.](/assets/images/help/repository/enable-secret-scanning-alerts.png){% endif %}

+A repository administrator can choose to disable {% data variables.product.prodname_secret_scanning %} for a repository at any time.
+For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository)."

 ## Next steps